-If you can spot the Big Dipper, then we’ll help you find the Little Dipper and the North Star, Polaris.
+If you can spot the Big Dipper, then you’re on your way to finding the Little Dipper and the North Star, Polaris, too.

-The Big Dipper has two parts, a bowl and a handle.
+Here’s how to find Polaris and the Little Dipper.
+Notice that the Big Dipper has two parts, a bowl and a handle.
 Notice the two outer stars in the bowl of the Big Dipper.
-They are called Dubhe and Merak, and an imaginary line drawn between them goes to Polaris, the North Star.
-That’s why Dubhe and Merak are known in skylore as The Pointers.
+They are called Dubhe and Merak, and they’re known in skylore as The Pointers.
+An imaginary line drawn between them points to Polaris, the North Star.
+And, once you have Polaris, you can find the Little Dipper, too … if your sky is dark enough.

 The Little Dipper is also an asterism, these stars belonging to the constellation Ursa Minor the Little Bear.
 In ancient times, the Little Dipper formed the wings of the constellation Draco the Dragon.
 But when the seafaring Phoenicians met with the Greek astronomer Thales around 600 B.C., they showed him how to use the Little Dipper stars to navigate.
 Thereby, Thales clipped Draco’s wings, to create a constellation that gave Greek sailors a new way to steer by the stars.